Our blog:

 4. Passo Stelvio, Italy

-One of the lesser known summer ski areas, Passo Stelvio (in the eastern Italian Alps) has an unusual ski season, offering glacier skiing only from June to November.
+One of the lesser known summer ski areas, Passo Stelvio (in the eastern Italian Alps) has an unusual ski season, offering glacier skiing only from around the start of June to November.
+This year Passo Stelvio is open from 31 May to 2 November 2025.

 The area is compact but scenic, with mostly gentle terrain, offering around 20km of mostly wide and gentle runs, with a top altitude of 3450m.